scottsteinhardt/moonshake/README.md

-A no-nonsense static blog builder for people who like to write and/or tinker.
+A no-nonsense static CMS (blog builder) for people who like to write and/or tinker.

 Named after [the Can song](https://open.spotify.com/track/6ACXIPu0jhLDriV5sjrWtb).